 The Earth element represents your support and stability in life.
 It is an energy that reminds us we live in the physical world where matter exists.

 The Metal element represents our mental faculties, creative juices and leadership qualities.
 Obviously these are powerful attributes for successful living.

 The Water element is the nurturer, the ability to become silent and discover wisdom.
 Its very qualities have a way of relaxing, soothing and nourishing our very essence.

 The trigrams correspond to the eight great manifestations of natural energy (thunder, wind, fire, earth, lake, heaven,water and mountain).
 They represent a universal chart that depicts the Cosmos and life.
 The eight trigrams are also known as the bagua and contains information about the cosmos, nature's cycles and human energy on a physical and emotional level.
 The following describe the basic manifestation in nature and family association.

 Gen: Mountain - Youngest son

 Dui: Lake - Youngest daughter

-These manifestations also map out the human life journey and become imprinted into every structure.
-The interacting energies play out in the occupants life based on the law of resonance.
+The trigrams represent an enormours amount of information that is applied to the land, structure and person.
+The interacting energies play out in life based on the law of resonance.
 When the influence of time enters the equation, a more detailed analysis of these trigrams can be assessed in accordance to the occupants living in the structure.